FlamedDogo99/EaglerMobile/README.md

 #### File uploads
 - On MacOS and iOS safari, the EaglerCraft client's implementation of triggering the file selection dialog does not work.
 A rudimentary fix has been added for now.
-#### Addons
-- `addons-l10n`: Translation for addon strings (one file per addon).
-- `addon-api`: Implementation of the `addon.*` JavaScript APIs.
-- `addons`: Each addon has its own directory, which must include an addon manifest file named `addon.json`.
-- `libraries`: Third-party libraries and other utilities, some of which are used by addons.

 ## License